splunk/observability-workshop/content/en/other/hpa/5-deploy-loadgen.md

 cat ~/workshop/k3s/loadgen.yaml
 ```

-This file contains the configuration for the load generator and will create a new StatefulSet with a single replica of the load generator image.
+This file contains the configuration for the load generator and will create a new ReplicaSet with a two replicas of the load generator image.

 ``` yaml
 apiVersion: apps/v1